fvictorio/evm-puzzles/Walkthrough.md

 When this code is run, it returns a value of `ffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffff` which is 32 bytes.
 If we change the return size to 16 bytes instead of 32 bytes, the `EXTCODESIZE` will be `10` which is 16 bytes in hexadecimal.
 This indicates that `EXTCODESIZE` uses the size of the return value to dictate the code size.

-Lets finish the puzzle.
+Let's finish the puzzle.
 Now we know that the `EXTCODESIZE` evaluates the size of the return value from the deployed bytecode.
 With this information, we can pass in calldata such that when it is deployed, it returns a 1 byte value!
 You can use any sequence of opcodes that returns 1 byte, but for this walkthrough, we will use `0x60016000526001601ff3`.
 And with that, another puzzle solved!

 <br>

 # Puzzle 8

-Welcome to the eigth puzzle.
-Lets take a look at what is in store.
+Welcome to the eighth puzzle.
+Let's take a look at what is in store.

 ```js
 ############